cdrg/poemarcut/README.md

 ## Usage
 1. Run `poemarcut`.
 It now has a GUI! (cli available from source)
 2. Hover your mouse cursor over an item in a merchant tab.
-3. Press `F1` (default) to copy the currency type from the item (optional).
-NEW option!
+3. Press `F1` (default) to copy the currency type from the item (optional, only necessary if you want to capture the currency type).
 4. Press `F2` (default) or `right-click` to open the item price dialog.
 5. Press `F3` (default) to adjust the price text downward by 10% (default) and close the dialog.
    NEW!
-F3 will change to the next-lowest configured currency when the current amount is 1 or more than the max_discount.
+F3 will change to the next-lowest configured currency when the current amount is 1 or max_discount is exceeded.

 Press `F6` (default) to disable hotkeys if desired.
 Hotkeys can be toggled from the GUI.
 (F6 exits in CLI)